-Bobby Seale, born October 22, 1936, Dallas, Texas.
+Bobby Seale was born on October 22, 1936, in Dallas, Texas.
 Seale was one of a generation of young African-American radicals who broke away from the traditionally nonviolent Civil Rights Movement to preach a doctrine of militant black empowerment.
 Following the dismissal of murder charges against him in 1971, Seale somewhat moderated his more militant views and devoted his time to effecting change from within the system.

 Following his release from prison, Seale renounced violence as a means to an end and announced his intention to work within the political process.
 He ran for mayor of Oakland in 1973, finishing second.
-As the Black Panther Party faded from public view, Seale took on a quieter role, working to improve social services in black neighborhoods and to improve the environment.
-Seale’s writings include such diverse works as Seize the Time (1970), a history of the Black Panther movement and Barbeque’n with Bobby (1988), a cookbook.
+As the Black Panther Party faded from public view, Seale took on a quieter role, working to improve social services in black neighborhoods and environmental justice.
+Seale’s writings include such diverse works as Seize the Time (1970), a history of the Black Panther movement, and Barbeque’n with Bobby (1988), a cookbook.
 Seale also authored Power to the People: The World of the Black Panthers, a 2016 book lavishly illustrated by photographer Stephen Shames.

 “A people who have suffered so much for so long at hands of a racist society must draw the line somewhere…. the black communities of America must rise up as one man to halt the progression of a trend that leads inevitably to their total destruction.”